xtensor-stack/xtensor/docs/source/view.rst

 Views
 =====

-Views are used to adapt the shape of an ``xexpression`` without changing it, nor copying it. `xtensor` provides many kinds of views.
+Views are used to adapt the shape of an ``xexpression`` without changing it, nor copying it.
+Views are convenient tools for assigning parts of an expression: since they do not copy the underlying expression, assigning to the view actually assigns to the underlying expression. `xtensor` provides many kinds of views.

 Sliced views
 ------------